rocket-pool/old.docs.rocketpool.net/src/overview/faq.md

 If you just want to stake you will receive our rETH token when you deposit.
 You can then do as you want with this token, it will still gain staking rewards over time and can be sold/traded or traded back to Rocket Pool for ETH + rewards if there is liquidity available for the trade.

 If you want to run a node in the network, you can stake as a node for as little or long as you wish.
-The longer you stake though, the bigger the commission you get as it is generated from the staking rewards earned on your node over time.
+The longer you stake though, the bigger the commission you get as it is generated from the staking rewards earned on your node over time. ***ToDo Question - this sounds like compounding.
+Is it?

-### How much does it cost to stake with Rocket Pool?
+### What commissions are possible when staking with Rocket Pool?

 The main commission that node operators are awarded in the Rocket Pool protocol is variable and based on supply (node operators available to stake ETH) and demand (ETH needing to be staked).
-So it can go from very low to higher depending on how many deposits are arriving into the network, their size and how many node operators are available to accommodate these new deposits.
-Currently the minimum commission is 5% of rewards earned and the maximum is 20%.
+So it can go from very low to high depending on how many deposits are arriving into the network, their size and how many node operators are available to accommodate these new deposits.
+Currently the minimum commission is 5% of rewards earned and the maximum is 20%. ***ToDo - this needs clarification.
+5-20% of whose rewards?
+The 16 ETH assigned to is from other non-operator users?
+Are "rewards" and "commission" synonymous here?
+If not, what defines a commission vs a reward?

 ### How does the protocol protect the value of rETH?

 Our smart contracts are responsible for holding and moving funds.
 In the interest of transparency, they are [open source](https://github.com/rocket-pool/rocketpool) for all to analyse.
 Additionally, before the smart contracts are deployed to mainnet they will be fully audited by both Sigma Prime and ConsenSys Diligence, two of the best auditing teams around.

 Rocket Pool is a decentralised network of node operators.
-Your deposit will be allocated to a node operator who will perform Proof of Stake duties.
-Node operators are required to stake as much ETH as they are assigned — this means they have skin in the game; they are highly incentivised to perform their duties diligently due to this economic bond.
+If you are a non-operater staker, your deposit will be allocated to a node operator who will perform Proof of Stake duties.
+Node operators are required to stake as much ETH as they are assigned — this means they have skin in the game; they are highly incentivised to perform their duties diligently due to this economic bond.  ***ToDo - this last sentence doesn't follow.
+The bond is from RPL.
+Their skin is their own 16 ETH, not the additional ETH assigned to them.

-As a staker in the network, all losses from penalties or slashing conditions that occur from deposits landing on very poor nodes are socialised.
+As a staker in the network, all losses from penalties or slashing conditions that occur from deposits landing on poorly performing nodes are socialised.
 This means that the entire network absorbs the penalties, rather than one user suffering 100% just due to bad luck that their deposit ended up on a bad node.
-Also if a seriously bad node operator ends up with < 32 ETH, but > 16 ETH after staking, it means they’ve suffered extended downtime, so the network itself is compensated from the node operators original 16 ETH deposit which adds further protection to stakers deposits.
+Also if a seriously bad node operator ends up with < 32 ETH, but > 16 ETH after staking, it means they’ve suffered extended downtime, so the network itself is compensated from the node operators original 16 ETH deposit which adds further protection to stakers deposits.  **ToDo - need more detail.
+How does this happen?
+If the operator gets slashed to 28 ETH for example, what happens in detail?
+Is RPL auctioned to make up the 4 ETH to get them back to 32?
+Do they need to then put up more RPL to get back to par?

 Node operators are also required to stake a min 10% of the value of the 16 ETH deposit in RPL.
 This is a security promise to the protocol, where if they finish staking with < 16 ETH, this RPL is sold at auction and the ETH returned to the protocol.
 Node operators are also incentivised by the protocol to stake as much RPL as insurance as possible, due to additional rewards that are given for providing a bigger safety net should they perform badly.